adzialocha/osc-js/README.md

 - `DatagramPlugin` for UDP network messaging
 - `BridgePlugin` useful Bridge between WebSocket- and UDP Clients

+Configuration and examples of every plugin can be read here: [Wiki](https://github.com/adzialocha/osc-js/wiki).

 ### Example: WebSocket Server

 Register the plugin when creating the OSC instance: